justingolden21/pymove/README.md

 # pymove

+A simple python script to move files

+You need python 3 to run pymove

 WARNING: only tested on windows 10

-A simple python script to move files

 Version 0.0.0